kestra-io/kestra/.github/CONTRIBUTING.md

 - `npm install`
 - create a files `ui/.env.development.local` with content `VUE_APP_API_URL=http://localhost:8080` (or your actual server url)
 - `npm run serve` will start the development server with hot reload.
+- The server start by default on port 8090 and is reachable on `http://localhost:8090`
+- You can run `npm run build` in order to build the front-end that will be delivered from the backend (without running the `npm serve`) above.

 #### Develop plugins
 A complete documentation for developing plugin can be found [here](https://kestra.io/docs/plugin-developer-guide/).